pointOfive/Home/Analysis/README.md

 <br>

-The data processing pipelines are initialized as follows:
+With these tools data processing pipelines are initialized as follows:

 ```python
 from pipeline import *